acturtle/cashflower/docs/model.rst

 The logic of the model is defined in the :code:`model.py` script.

-The components of the model are :code:`ModelVariable` and :code:`Parameter`.
+The components of the model are :code:`ModelVariable` and :code:`Constant`.

 ..  code-block:: python
     :caption: model.py

-    from cashflower import assign, ModelVariable, Parameter
+    from cashflower import assign, ModelVariable, Constant

-    premium = Parameter()
+    premium = Constant()
     pv_premium = ModelVariable()